Additive Combinatorics Using Equivariant Cohomology: The Borel--Hirzebruch formula

 where $T_\lambda=\{\alpha\in R^+: \langle \lambda,\alpha^\vee\rangle\neq0\}$, $d=|T_\lambda|$ and $\rho$ is half the sum of the positive roots. \end{theorem} The pairing $\langle \cdot,\cdot\rangle$ is the dual pairing. $d$ is also the dimension of $X_\lambda$.

 We switch to $\SL(n)$ since $\GL(n)$ is not a simple group.
-The Cartan subalgebra is the zero trace diagonal matrices.
+The Cartan subalgebra consists of the zero trace diagonal matrices.
 The weights are generated by the functionals $L_i$ for $i=1,\dots,n$ with value the $i$-th entry of the diagonal matrix.
 Notice that $\sum_{i=1}^nL_i=0$.
 The positive roots are

 Half the sum of the positive roots is

 Let $H_i$ be the standard basis for the diagonal matrices, then